Rishabhraghwendra18/liq-cli/docs/Bounty Terms and Conditions.md

 * Review [Developing with liq](./Developing%20with%20liq.md)
 * [Search for available bounties.](https://github.com/Liquid-Labs/liq-cli/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+no%3Aassignee+label%3Abounty)
 * Request assignment to the a task.
+Task will remain assigned for a specified Lock-In Period and the Assignee shall have exclusive rights to complete the task and receive the bounty payment.
 * Complete work and submit a PR.
 * Address any feedback.
-* After PR is accepted, get paid.

-### Lock-in and payment

-Tasks are "locked-in" and assigned to a single individual for a specific period.
-This allows the Assignee time to complete the task without worrying about someone else "stealing" the bounty.

-Payment is sent after a task has been completed.
-Supported payment mechanisms Venmo, Zelle, PayPal, or ACH direct deposit.
+* After PR is accepted, get paid via Venmo, Zelle, PayPal, or via ACH direct deposit.

-### Regarding disputes

-Due to the high cost of disputes, even with arbitration, disputes are not generally allowed under the [Understandings and disputes](#understandings-and-disputes) section of the Terms and Conditions.
-Liquid Labs continues to work on and is happy to receive any suggestion regarding how to implement a low-friction disputes resolution process allowing Assignees to retain effective dispute rights in the general case.

 ## Terms and Conditions

-### Task lock-in
+### Task assignment and lock-in

 * Tasks (GitHub issues) are assigned to an individual user for a specific period of time, known as the 'Lock-In Period'.
 The default Lock-In Period is specified in the task description but may be modified by request.
-When reuesting assignment to an issue, please provide a justification for a different Lock-In Period.
+When requesting assignment to an issue, please provide a justification for a different Lock-In Period.
 * Liquid Labs reserves the sole right to make assignments.
+* Prior to assignment, the requesting party must provide an email address to be used for certain notifications and payment discussions per these terms.
+* For the purposes of this agreement, Liquid Labs may be reached at: bounties@liquid-labs.com.
+* Discussions regarding the work task itself should generally be held as comments on the task, however either party may utilize the counter-party's indicated email address as they deem appropriate and necessary.
 * Once assigned, the final date of the current lock in will be added in the task comments.
 * While a task is assigned, PRs from other users will not be accepted.
 * If a significantly correct PR is submitted within the Lock-In Period, an additional 5 working days grace period will be tacked onto the Lock-In Period to allow for the identification and address of any minor issues.